snljty/charge_transfer_integral/README.md

 The libraries **lapack** and **blas** (http://www.netlib.org/lapack/) is required to calculate C_inv from C. For windows users, you can download from http://icl.cs.utk.edu/lapack-for-windows/lapack/ or use the libraries provided in this folder.
 For Linux Users, you can get these libraries through yum/apt, or get the source code from http://www.netlib.org/lapack/ and compile yourself.

-This executable is compiled by gfortran from TDM-gcc-9.2.0-x64 under Windows with lapack-3.9.0 compiled with the same compilers and cmake cmake-3.15.2-x64 for Windows.
-If you want to compile yourself, you can change the Makefile to makesure the LIBPATH contains the path to your **lapack** and **blas** libraries, e.g., liblapack.a and libblas.a, the choices of FC and FLINKER are available, and others to fit the requirement of your system, then simply type "make" to generate the executable.
+This executable is compiled by gfortran from TDM-gcc-9.2.0-x64 under Windows with lapack-3.9.0 compiled with the same compilers and cmake-3.15.2-x64 for Windows.
+If you want to compile yourself, you can change the Makefile to make sure the LIBPATH contains the path to your **lapack** and **blas** libraries, e.g., liblapack.a and libblas.a, the choices of FC (The Fortran compiler that supports at least Fortran 95 standard) and FLINKER (The Fortran Linker) are available, and others to fit the requirement of your system, then simply type "make" to generate the executable.

 The program **Multiwfn** need to be properly installed before.
 You can obtain it from http://sobereva.com/multiwfn/ .
 Please set the environmental variable "Multiwfnpath" to the directory containing Multiwfn executable, and add this directory to environmental variable "PATH".
 Some settings in "settings.ini" for Multiwfn may also be required to  be changed before running this program.